spirart/first-repo/README.md

 # first-repo
 These are the notes for the first-repo in my GitHub.

-Chane here.
+We are trying out VS Code in the browser.